AlexanderBarlow/horiseon-accesibility-refactor/README.md

 ## License

 The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

----

-🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.

 ## Features